trimerge/trimerge/README.md

 ## Publishing

-To publish a new version of the package to npm, Create a new release on GitHub with tag `vX.Y.Z` matching the current version number.
+To publish a new version of the package to npm, create a new release on GitHub with tag `vX.Y.Z` matching the current version number.

 ## License